rjhancock/solaris-vii-games/rules.markdown

 | 14 - 16           | 3                    |
 {: .table.table-hover.table-striped }

-The seed match ends when only one ‘mech is left alive.
+The seed match ends when only one ‘Mech is left alive.

 ### Alternate Seed Match Sizes